suryashch/3d_modelling/doc/data_analysis.md

 ```

 I noticed some performance gains, although none that I was able to discretely measure.
 Further testing may be required to get a conclusive answer to this hypothesis.

+Another issue of note is that the models need to be perfectly aligned otherwise the zomm in and out process will not be smooth.
+I noticed that my 40% model had a slightly different center from the original 100% model, and this resulted in glitching when I zoomed past this point.
+Some tweaks may be possible in blender to achieve this continuous zoom.

+A big hinderance I found here is that through the current state of code, I am unable to selectively render objects based on how close or far they are from the user- either the whole model is at 40% LOD or 100% LOD.
+This is not ideal and defeats the purpose of our project.
+We need to find a way to swap the object's LOD, not the model.

 ### External Object Triangulation